Remote Sensing Research

 In August of 2006, heavy thunderstorms rumbled across central Kansas, resulting in significant runoff in the vicinity of Great Bend.
 Flood water was directed via canals and ditches into the state wildlife area of Cheyenne Bottoms, but no recharge happened for marshes in the Nature Conservancy portion of the bottoms.
 Dry conditions continued there into autumn.

 In October 2006, the Nature Conservancy began a systematic effort to control marsh vegetation in mudflats and thickets.
-Mechanical means were employed; herbicides could not be used for sensitive wetland habitat.
+Mechanical means were employed; herbicides were considered unsuitable to use for sensitive wetland habitat at that time.
 Dry mudflats were plowed (disked) in order to remove opportunistic weeds, such as bull thistle and cocklebur.
-Thickets were mowed to cut down the standing thatch of cattails, bulrush, and other emergent wetland plants.
+Thickets were mowed to cut down the standing thatch of cattail, bulrush, and other emergent wetland plants.
 The idea was to simulate heavy buffalo grazing on the dry marsh environment.

 View toward northwest with Hoisington in the far background.
 The marsh is completely dry and substantial portions have been plowed or mowed.
 Image date Oct.
 2006.